RndUsername/Home-DMS/README.md

     pb_migrations
     pb_public
     ```
 5. Run `./pocketbase serve`.
 This will open a browser window, when running PocketBase for the first time, where you can create a superuser account for PocketBase.
-But This is not necessary.
+But this is not necessary.
 6. You can now access Home-DMS through http://localhost:8090.

 ## Updating